eth-act/zkevm-benchmark-workload/crates/witness-generator-cli/README.md

 The witness generator CLI is a command-line interface that processes standard Ethereum test suites (specifically blockchain tests found in `zkevm-fixtures`) or RPC endpoints and produces execution witnesses as individual fixture files for use by the benchmark runner.

 The binary provides different data sources:
 - **EEST (Execution Spec Tests)**: Processes blockchain test fixtures using `ef_tests::cases::blockchain_test::run_case`.
 Can use fixtures from a specific release tag or from a local directory path.
+Supports optional EVM trace generation for detailed execution analysis.
 - **RPC**: Pulls blocks directly from RPC endpoints and generates witnesses.
 Supports one-time generation of specific blocks, last N blocks, or continuous streaming of new blocks.
+Can optionally generate EVM execution traces via debug RPC calls.

 Each test case generates an individual JSON fixture file that can be consumed by the `ere-hosts` benchmark runner.